KontextWork/chef-cookbook-kontextwork-helpers-lib/README.md

 Right now we are testing the different sources and aspects of attribute precendence

+- `no-attribute-test` no extra attributes in kitchen - so just attribute defaults
 - `attribute-test` uses kitchen node `attributes` and tests if you can override `node.default` values with it The result is: no
 - `default-attribute-test` uses `default_attributes` as node attributes, which seem to no be supported at all